 Voluntary Disclosures Program (VDP)

-- Unreported Income: Canadian or foreign income that was not reported in prior years.
+- Unreported Income: Canadian or foreign income not reported in prior years.

-- Missed or Late Returns: Personal, corporate, or trust returns filed after the due date.
+- Missed or Late Returns: Personal, corporate, or trust returns filed past due.

 - Incorrect Claims: Ineligible deductions or credits previously claimed.

-- Foreign Assets/Accounts: Disclosure of offshore income or information returns.
+- Foreign Assets: Undisclosed offshore income or accounts.

 Basic Eligibility

-- Voluntary: Apply before the CRA initiates an audit or investigation on the issue.
+- Voluntary: You apply before CRA initiates an audit on the issue.

-- Complete: Disclose all errors for all relevant years with supporting records.
+- Complete: All errors disclosed for all relevant years with records.

-- Penalty/Interest Exposure: The situation must involve penalties or interest.
+- Penalty Exposure: The situation must involve penalties or interest.

-- Timely: At least one affected return is more than one year past due.
+- Timely: At least one return is more than one year past due.

-- Payment: Include payment of estimated taxes or request a payment arrangement.
+- Payment: Include estimated taxes or a payment arrangement.

 - Eligibility Review: Clear assessment of your position and best path forward.